 So, I am going to repeat this again.
 You DON’T have to be an expert in your field to be considered skilled.
 You can document your learning journey and teach others your mistakes and what you’ve learned.

-For example, it could be your journey to becoming a more organized person, be better with managing your money, losing weight, getting out of debt, etc.
+For example, it could be your journey to becoming a more organized person, being better at managing your money, losing weight, getting out of debt, etc.

 Your journey, things you’ve learned, and lessons add a ton of value to your readers because you’re helping them get from point A to point B – this is more relatable.
 You don’t necessarily have to be an expert and help them get from point A to point D, H, K, or Z as that may be too overwhelming for your readers!